 Planning the Business Sale

 First, like any major endeavor, selling a business requires extensive planning.
-It’s not like you can wake up one day and decide you are going to sell and be free of it in a few days.
+It’s not like you can decide you are going to sell and be free of it in a few days.
 No, it’s never quite that easy.
 The good news is, however, YOU CAN sell efficiently and effectively if you have certain key things in place beforehand.

 Here’s the must have list:

 - Accurate breakdown of all equipment, fixtures, and vehicles necessary to operate the business

 - Detailed list of employees, their wages, duration with the company, and level of skill

 - Minimum 3 year’s profit and loss statements, with supporting tax returns

 - Updated balance sheet

 - List of any loans or liabilities of the company

 - Copy of the property lease agreement